toddaustin07/googlesheets/README.md

 3) A new device will be created in your *No room assigned* room called Web Req Multi Master

 ### Configure Webrequestor HTTP requests
 These HTTP requests will be triggered by your automation routines to send an event to be posted to your spreadsheet.
-You can configure up to 5 unique events in one Webrequestor device.
-If more are needed use the 'Create New Device' button in the Web Req Multi Master device.
+You can configure up to 5 unique HTTP requests representing different events in one Webrequestor device.
+If more are needed use the 'Create New Device' button in the Web Req Multi Master device Controls screen.
 You'll get another device created where you can create 5 more requests.
-You can create as many as you need.
+You can create as many webrequestor devices as you need.

-In the new device Settings, configure your web request(s) in one or more of the first 5 numbered 'slots':
+In the webrequestor device Settings, configure your HTTP request(s) in one or more of the first 5 numbered 'slots':
 * **Web Request #n:**
   POST:http://\<IP address of computer that will run the node app\>:8089.
 For example:
   ```